 As an example, if you want your pet to come when the doorbell rings, you simply praise him when he goes in the door.
 (As an added bonus, you may want to keep a few of these treats on hand because they are very tasty and your dog will love them!)
 Your dog will learn that performing the desired behaviors will earn him rewards.

 Of course, you have to use positive reinforcement correctly.
 For instance, it would be completely inappropriate to reward your puppy for begging when he has just urinated.
 If you do this, you will only be setting your dog up for failure.

-That’s why you should only give your dog positive reinforcement when he is demonstrating good behavior – when he picks up his poop, for instance.
+That’s why you should only give your dog positive reinforcement when he is demonstrating good behavior.
 But you also need to know when to give him praise, in order to teach your pet the appropriate behaviors.

 When you are rewarding your pet for positive reinforcement training, it is important that you praise him consistently.
 Dogs are very sensitive to praise and positive reinforcement.

 They actually crave it!
 If you only praise him every time he exhibits a desirable behavior, you set yourself up for failure.
 Your dog will learn to expect that every time he gets a positive reward, he will get a positive reward.